techUK in conversation with Chancellor Rishi Sunak

 Jacqueline de Rojas CBE

-"If we are to thrive in a digital future, we must ensure that we have all of our voices heard when it comes to designing technology.
-If we do not, we risk creating a world which is for the few and not for the many."
+"If we are to thrive in a digital future, we must ensure that all our voices heard when it comes to designing technology.
+If we do not, we will create a world that does not work for everybody."

 Jacqueline was awarded CBE for Services to International Trade in Technology in the Queen's New Year Honours list 2018.